pauldruce/RFL/README.md

 - On macOS - you can use Homebrew - `brew install cmake`
 - On Ubuntu - you can use `apt-get install cmake` should work.
-- For Windows and other Linux distros, follow the instruction on the CMake webpage.
+- For Windows and other Linux distributions, follow the instruction on the CMake webpage.

 ## Building the library